Lake Street Elevated: Service history

-On April 26, 1998, the Green, Purple, and Brown lines lost their 24-hour service.
+In April 1998, the Green Line, Purple Line, and the Douglas branch of the Blue Line, lost their 24/7 service.

 In 2006, the CTA introduced the Pink Line routing, which runs trains from the Cermak branch to the Loop via the Paulina Connector and the Lake Street Elevated east of Paulina Street.
 This routing was previously used from 1954 to 1958 while the Forest Park branch was under construction to replace the Garfield Park branch.
 Once the Forest Park branch opened, the Paulina connector saw very little if any revenue service, but was kept as it was the only track connection (albeit largely reduced to one track) between what would later be known as the West-Northwest route (now the Blue line) and the rest of the system.